cerner/fhir.cerner.com/content/dstu2/document-reference.md

 ## Create

 Create new documents.
-Only documents that would be classified as notes are currently supported.
+Currently only XHTML formatted documents are supported.
+Only documents that need to be associated to the patient's chart should be written.
+Please validate your document is valid XHTML using any available validator like the one linked [here].

     POST /DocumentReference